scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour.

 Bind a creature to this plane of existence, targeting a creature in range you can see.
-The target must make a Willpower save against your spellcasting.
+The target must make a willpower save against your spellcasting.
 On fail, the creature is bound for the duration.
 While bound they are unable to leave this plane through any means, nor can they magically teleport or enter the ethereal plane.
 On a critical, the target gains Slow 1 for the duration.

 Add an enhanced die for every level cast above 4th.